itzrossyo/Birmingham-egg-milestone-project/README.md

 - Home Page.

   - what are brimgingham egg main features .
+  - with a dropdown menu for accesing the map in mobile or at the botom of the screen. on desktop there is a map and conctat us

 - Contact Us Page.

   - Form.

     - The form contains fields for the users name, email address and checkboxes giving a reason for contact and a text area for the user to add further information.
 The user submits the form using the submit button.
 Users must fill in the name, email and text area fields to be able to submit the form.
-If they don't a tooltip will guide them to fill in any information they have missed.
+If they don't a tooltip will guide them to fill in any information they have missed. once this has been submited the form will be sent to the bussnes email

+- Products.
+  - a whole slection of produts that birmingham egg have for sale

+---

 ### Accessibility